josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

   written in Godot, let us know of any common ones, so we can prioritize them (#540)
 - Currently on the English locale is supported (#440)
-- Editor Toaster Notifications are not currently shown (#383)

 ### Shader Globals
 - It is currently not possible to edit values of sampler2D/sampler3D values